Skip to content

 Next option is with a dictionary of key-values of the related model.

-You can build the dictionary yourself or get it from existing model with dict() method.
+You can build the dictionary yourself or get it from existing model with model_dump() method.

 1